Multi-Graph Transformer for Free-Hand Sketch Recognition: Experiments

-\textbf{Comparison with RNN Baselines } We trained RNNs at various parameter budgets, and present results for the best performing bi-directional LSTM/GRU models in Table \ref{table:comparison_with_cnn_rnn}: \\ (i) MGT outperforms both LSTM and GRU baselines by a significant margin (by 3\% acc.@1 for Base, 5\% for Large), indicating that both geometry and temporal order of strokes are important for sketch representation learning. \\ (ii) Training larger RNNs is harder to converge, leading to degrading performance, \eg, GRUs outperform deeper LSTMs by 2\%.
-This result is not surprising: RNNs are notoriously hard to train at scale \cite{pascanu2013difficulty}, while Transformer performance is known to improve with scale \cite{shoeybi2019megatron}.
+We trained RNNs at various parameter budgets, and present result for the best performing bi-directional LSTM and GRU models in Table \ref{table:comparison_with_cnn_rnn}: (i) MGT outperforms both LSTM and GRU baselines by a significant margin (by 3\% acc.@1 for Base, 5\% for Large), indicating that both geometry and temporal order of strokes are important for sketch representation learning. (ii) Training larger RNNs is harder to converge, leading to degrading performance, \eg, GRUs outperform deeper LSTMs by 2\%.

+These results are not surprising: RNNs are notoriously hard to train at scale \cite{pascanu2013difficulty}, while Transformer performance is known to improve with scale, even with billions of model parameters \cite{shoeybi2019megatron}. \\